 Interscholastic Sports: As a member of the Metro League, our students participate in soccer (fall), basketball (winter), and track and field and softball (spring).
 All sports are co-ed except for basketball, as we have a girls basketball team.

-Musical Production: We are looking forward to our next production, Guys & Dolls, on April 30th.
-Participation in this yearly event enables our students to develop their singing, acting, and dancing skills, as well as generate an interest in stagecraft, scenery, and costume design.
+Musical Production: Participation in this yearly event enables our students to develop their singing, acting, and dancing skills, as well as generate an interest in stagecraft, scenery, and costume design.
 Although it is part of our after school program, we have rehearsals during lunch to enable as many participants as possible.
-Past productions have included Oklahoma, Mame, Grease, Bye Bye Birdie, and Fame.
+Past productions have included Oklahoma, Mame, Grease, Guys & Dolls, Bye Bye Birdie, and Fame.

 Chorus: Our school chorus entertains us at the December Holiday Show and in June at our Variety Show.

 Field Trips: We continue to offer experiences to enhance the curriculum and relate directly to courses the students take.
 These vary from theatrical performances, museums, environmental sites, and special events.